 Our guest: Jacqueline Cuyler (she/her) and Benazir Omotto (she/her)

 Recently, countries recognised the human right to a clean, healthy and sustainable environment.
-In this MRR talk, we explored the relevance of this human right for the WASH sector.
-Our guests Sushmita Mandal and Maria Sapatu-Kennar shared their knowledge on the impacts of climate change and environmental degradation, and the role of civil society in finding solutions.
+In this MRR talk, we explored the use of local knowledge to understand and possibly address effects of climate change and environmental degradation.
+Also shed a light on the legal aspects of a healthy environment as a human right.

 Listen to Bikash Kumar Pati and Malesi Shivaji about practical steps civil society organisations have taken to work with human rights.